-We understand the challenges of accommodating family members who want to be with you during your stay at The Johns Hopkins Hospital.
+We know there may be challenges for finding accommodations for family members who want to be with you during your stay at a hospital.
 Fortunately, our housing program can help.
-Here are some points to consider when deciding on the best housing options for your stay in Baltimore.
+Here are some points to consider when deciding on the best housing options for your stay.

-- Consider the special needs of any family members or caretakers who will need housing.
-If handicapped-accessibility is important, please clarify this when making arrangements.
+- If handicapped-accessibility is important, please clarify this when making arrangements.

 - Lower-cost housing often involves a waiting list, meaning reservations cannot be confirmed ahead of time.
 If you are on a waiting list, be sure to have a back-up plan, such as a local hotel reservation.
 When making hotel reservations, ask about cancellation policies.